How to Build a Strong Owner-Contractor Relationship in Commercial Construction

 Three construction workers looking at the inside of a framed building with hard hats on.

-3 Keys to a Successful Relationship Between Owners and Contractors
+How To Build Successful Relationships Between Project Owners and Contractors

-At Crain, we’re proud of our reputation for building relationships and structures that last a lifetime.
-We recognize that the relationship we develop with project owners and developers is foundational for that distinction.
+At Crain, we’re proud of the reputation we’ve cultivated over the past 90+ years, building relationships and structures that last a lifetime.
+We recognize that the relationships we develop with project owners and developers are foundational for that distinction.
 Here are three specific ways we work to cultivate a strong relationship with the building owners we serve:

 1. We put relationships first.